sixcrm/SixCRMServerless/README.md

 ### Unit tests

-To run unit tests execute `npm run test-unit` in the root of the project.
+To run unit tests execute `stage= X npm run test-unit` in the root of the project.
 Tests are also run automatically before each commit.
 You can access the code coverage report at `coverage/lcov-report/index.html`.

 ### State machine tests